|

 MEASURING YOUR GAS WASTE

 Measuring your shielding gas waste is straight forward.
-If 0.035 solid MIG wire

-is being used, welding at 200 amps the deposit rate is 6 lb/hr of wire for every hour of arc time.
+is being used, welding at 200 amps, the deposit rate is 6 lb/hr of wire for every hour of arc time.
 A shielding gas flow rate of 30 CFH

 would be more than adequate.
-Therefore for every pound of wire consumed 30 CFH / 5lb/hr or 6 CF of shielding gas.
-Check past purchases
+Therefore for every pound of wire consumed 30 CFH / 6 lb/hr or

 of MIG welding wire and shielding gas for the same time period and compare.

-for 0.045 solid or cored, would deposit about 8 lbs/hr.
-Using 35 CFH gas flow rate, that should consume 35 CFH/ 8 lbs/hr or 4.4 CF per pound of wire used or 15.7% of what the 30CF/lb they
+35 CFH gas flow rate, that should consume 35 CFH/ 8 lbs/hr or 4.4 CF per pound

 sizes and amperages.
 Check out the far right column and note published survey